gkujawski/v0-design-system/README.md

 └── README.md             # This file
 ```

-🎨 V0 Integration Notes
+# 🎨 V0 Integration Notes

 This design system structure is designed to be flexible.
 The initial design elements and components for this system were generated using V0.

-To integrate your V0-generated code:
+**To integrate your V0-generated code**:

-    Extract V0 Code: From your V0 chat session ([Link to V0 design: https://v0.dev/chat/update-design-tokens-cfdhvoANDIW - Note: I cannot directly access or parse content from this link, so you'll need to manually copy the code from your V0 session.]), copy the generated HTML, CSS, and JavaScript/React code.
+1. **Extract V0 Code**: From our V0 chat [session](https://v0.dev/chat/update-design-tokens-cfdhvoANDIW), copy the generated HTML, CSS, and JavaScript/React code.

-    Place Tokens:

-        If V0 provided specific token values (e.g., color hex codes, spacing units), integrate them into the src/tokens/ directory.
-You might create colors.json, spacing.json, etc., based on V0's output.
+2. **Place Tokens**: If V0 provided specific token values (e.g., color hex codes, spacing units), integrate them into the `src/tokens/` directory.
+You might create `colors.json`, `spacing.json`, etc., based on V0's output.

-    Place Components:
+3. **Place Components**:

-        For each component V0 generated (e.g., a Button, a Card), create a new sub-directory under src/components/ (e.g., src/components/Button/).
+* For each component V0 generated (e.g., a Button, a Card), create a new sub-directory under `src/components/` (e.g., `src/components/Button/`).

-        Place the component's code (e.g., Button.jsx) and its associated styles (e.g., Button.module.css or Tailwind classes directly in JSX) within that directory.
+* Place the component's code (e.g., Button.jsx) and its associated styles (e.g., Button.module.css or Tailwind classes directly in JSX) within that directory.

-    Update Exports: Ensure your src/components/index.js and src/tokens/index.js files correctly export the new components and tokens you've added.
+4. **Update Exports**: Ensure your `src/components/index.js` and `src/tokens/index.js` files correctly export the new components and tokens you've added.

-    Refine & Document: Review the V0-generated code for best practices and integrate it seamlessly with the rest of your design system.
-Crucially, document each component in the docs/components/ directory, explaining its purpose, props, and examples.
+5. **Refine & Document**: Review the V0-generated code for best practices and integrate it seamlessly with the rest of your design system.
+Crucially, document each component in the `docs/components/` directory, explaining its purpose, props, and examples.

-🤝 Contributing
+# 🤝 Contributing

 We welcome contributions to this Design System!
 Please see our CONTRIBUTING.md for guidelines on how to get started, report issues, and propose changes.

-📄 License
+# 📄 License

 This Design System is open-source and licensed under the MIT License.